 Being the most popular beach resort in Romania, Mamaia has a tremendous amount of accommodation.
 It varies from luxurious hotels, through budget villas, to apartments just outside of Mamaia, in Constanta.
 Throughout the years I enjoyed all sort of stays.
 I recommend getting a hotel right by the beach, but note that they are usually the most expensive.
 If you are a budget traveller, renting an apartment just outside of Mamaia can be great, but unless you have a car or are prepared to cycle or walk for over half an hour, this may not be such great idea.

 I used to visit Mamaia with my parents, once a year.
-We usually stayed in various all inclusive hotels by the beach.
+We usually stayed in various all-inclusive hotels by the beach.
 However, there are plenty of restaurants and bars around for those interested in self-catering accommodation.
+Click to check the latest prices.

 What to eat in Mamaia